CorrelAid/hugo-website/README.md

 #### Windows

 Congratulations!
-You are on the most complicated system for any programming :tada:.
+You are on the most complicated system for using hugo :tada:.

 1. Download the latest zipped _Hugo Extended_ executable from [Hugo Releases](https://github.com/gohugoio/hugo/releases).
 The current version for 64-bit is called `hugo_extended_0.49_Windows-64bit.zip`.
 2. Extract all contents to your `..\Hugo\bin` folder.